 Each time she succeeded in having another boy expose himself for inspection, Rachael brought the entire story home to her eager younger brother.
 Many a night Rachael came to my bedroom after everyone else was in bed, and we giggled and laughed over what she made the boy do.

 It was quite remarkable to me, but she'd seen the penises of boys I knew.
-I had no way to get a view of a boy's dick anywhere but in the shower, and after you'd seen everyone naked once, it's no big deal, unless he gets hard, and whether or not it was a big deal was an option that guys could disagree about.
+I had no way to get a view of a boy's dick anywhere but in the shower, and after you'd seen everyone naked once, it's no big deal, unless he gets hard, and whether or not it was a big deal was an opinion that guys could disagree about.

 I didn't disagree with a sister who told all about the boys in Eagle Point.